 Phenome Centre Birmingham - The £8M Phenome Centre Birmingham is a large metabolic phenotyping facility led by internationally-recognised metabolomics and clinical experts at the University of Birmingham, in collaboration with Birmingham Health Partners.
 The centre has been established as part of a UK Stratified Medicine initiative led by the Medical Research Council (MRC) to develop capacity and capability to perform large-scale metabolic phenotyping of the human population for stratified medicine.
 The centre will work towards improving healthy ageing and disease diagnosis and treatment to enhance patient outcome.

 School of Sport, Exercise and Rehabilitation Sciences (SportExR) - SportExR has 2200m2 of laboratory space housing state-of-the-art laboratories for human physiology research including: Endurance and resistance exercise; Calorimetry and metabolic kitchen; Stable isotope Mass Spectrometry, Body composition (DEXA), Cardiovascular and respiratory function, Posture and gait analysis and electrophysiology.

-UoB has also established the Human Biomaterials Resource Centre, a licensed Human Tissue Authority (HTA) biorepository, providing access to an unrivalled human tissue collection, storage and processing resource.
-Access to healthy older adults is also a significant issue for ageing research.
-This is overcome at UoB through a large cadre of volunteers, the Birmingham 1000 Elders group.
+Human Biomaterials Resource Centre - This is a licensed Human Tissue Authority (HTA) biorepository, providing access to an unrivalled human tissue collection, storage and processing resource.

-Further support for interventions in a secondary care setting is available through our partnership with the Royal Orthopaedic Hospital.
-Testing and implementation of interventions in a community setting, including the workplace and care homes, will be achieved through GP referral systems and via our collaboration with BUPA.
+The Royal Orthopaedic Hospital - Further support for interventions in a secondary care setting is available through our partnership with the Royal Orthopaedic Hospital.